guiherzog/circle-tetris/README.md

 Circle Tetris for Web/Android.
 =============

-A circular Tetris game developed for the old Firefox OS using HTML5 and Vanilla JS during a 72-hours Hackathon promoted by Mozilla.
+A circular Tetris game developed for the old Firefox OS using HTML5 and Vanilla JS during a **72-hours Hackathon** promoted by Mozilla in 2013 at the event Campus Party BR.

-It won the first place as the best mobile application.
+It won the ••first place•• as the **best•• mobile application.

 > It only runs properly on smartphones.